Moscow-Pullman Daily News: History

+In 2020, the newspaper eliminated its Monday print edition.
+In 2024, the newspaper reduced the number of print editions to two a week, Thursdays and Saturdays.
+The paper also switched from carrier to postal delivery.

 Notable employees

 The first editor of the Moscow Mirror was Willis Sweet (1856–1925), Idaho's first elected congressman following statehood in 1890.
 He had come to Moscow after learning the printer's trade in Nebraska; he was later an attorney, judge, and territorial supreme court justice.
 Sweet was instrumental in obtaining the University of Idaho for Moscow and was the first president of its board of regents (1889–1893).

 Tom McCall (1913–1983), governor of Oregon (1967–1975), was a young reporter in Moscow for five years (1937–1942) for the News-Review and the Daily Idahonian.